see your advertisement here

 8. Projection

-- Unconscious attributions of one’s own attitudes and urges to other person.
+- Unconscious attributions of ones own attitudes and urges to other person.

 Eg. A universal phenomenon